Max Poulter: Politics

 Poulter joined the ALP in 1938.
 He first stood for parliament at the 1951 federal election, losing to Liberal candidate Aubrey Luck in the Tasmanian seat of Darwin.
 After moving to Queensland he became president of the Toowong branch of the ALP.

 At the 1958 federal election, Poulter was placed third on the ALP Senate ticket in Queensland.
 He was unsuccessful, but reprised his candidacy in 1961 and was elected to a term beginning on 1 July 1962.
 However, he became ill and was admitted to Princess Alexandra Hospital for two months, preventing him from taking his seat in the Senate and being sworn in.

 Poulter died at his home in Taringa on 2 September 1962, aged 49.
 He was only the second senator to die without being sworn in, after Lionel Courtenay in 1935.
 He was cremated at Mount Thompson Crematorium.

-The ALP nominated the unsuccessful candidate, Alf Arnell to replace Poulter, however he was rejected by the Queensland Legislative Assembly.
+The ALP nominated the unsuccessful candidate, Alf Arnell, to replace Poulter; however, he was rejected by the Queensland Legislative Assembly.
 The ALP then nominated George Whiteside who was appointed.

 Personal life

 Poulter married Tasmanian schoolteacher Peggy Wilhelmina Mead in 1941, with whom he had a son and a daughter.
-He was divorced in 1953 and a few months later married American film editor Barbara Goodman (née Baxter), with whom he had another son and daughter.
+He was divorced in 1953 and in 1954 married American film editor Barbara Goodman (née Baxter), with whom he had another two daughters.